High Income, No Plan: Why Financial Architecture Matters as Much as What You Earn

 Sources

-1. HMRC Income Tax Rates and Allowances 2024/25 – Details on tax bands and the personal allowance taper that affects high earners.
+1. HMRC Income Tax Rates and Allowances 2024/25 – Details on personal allowance taper and marginal tax rates for 2024/25.

-2. GOV.UK Pension Tax Relief Guidance – Guidance on annual pension allowances and tax relief rates for higher-rate taxpayers.
+2. Pension Tax Relief Guidance – Guidance on annual pension allowance, tax relief rates and carry forward rules.

-4. HMRC Venture Capital Trusts Manual – Rules for VCTs, including 30 percent income tax relief and investment limits.
+3. Venture Capital Trusts Manual – Rules and 30% income tax relief details for VCT investments.

-6. FCA Financial Lives Survey 2023 – Statistics on planning adoption rates and financial outcomes for higher earners.
+5. FCA Financial Lives Survey 2023 – Statistics on planning adoption and wealth outcomes by income bracket.

 Final Thoughts